rkozello/getcleandata/README.md

 ## Getting and Cleaning Data Course Project
-This repository contains R script for Getting and Cleaning Data - Johns Hopkins course on Coursera Original Assignment was to create one R script called run_analysis.R that does the following.
+This repository contains R script for Getting and Cleaning Data - Johns Hopkins course on Coursera.
+The Assignment requires to create one R script called run_analysis.R that does the following.

   1. Merges the training and the test sets to create one data set.
   2. Extracts only the measurements on the mean and standard deviation for each measurement.